abdulito/carbon-client-js/docs/index.rst

 Quick Start
 -----------

-This is a simple example for an http get operation
+This is a simple example for an http get operation:

 .. literalinclude:: code-frags/quick-start.js
     :language: javascript